Communication Studies Faculty

 He (and Lynn Turner) are co-editors of the acclaimed Handbook of Family Communication.

 Rich was awarded Emerson's prestigious Norman and Irma Mann Stearns distinction and was recognized as Distinguished Faculty.
 In addition, NCA bestowed its Bernard J. Brommel Award in Family Communication for his family communication research.

 Rich's service to Emerson is expansive.
 In 2007-2008, he served as the Interim Director/Dean of the Institute for Liberal Arts and Interdisciplinary Studies at Emerson.
 During that year, he was also the Founding Project Director for the (now) Emerson College Center for Innovation in Teaching and Learning.
 From 2008-2012, Rich served as the College's Chair in the Department of Communication Studies and from 2008-2014, he was the first Director of Emerson's Washington, D.C.
 Internship Program.
 In addition, he has also served as Chair of the Faculty Development and Research Committee.
 He teaches courses in interpersonal communication, family communication, research methods, and communication theory.

-He is currently Chair of the Institutional Review Board (IRB) at Emerson and a member of the Faculty Status Committee, the College Board overseeing Tenure and Promotion.
+In 2016-2017, he serves as the Chair of the Institutional Review Board (IRB) at Emerson and as a member of the Faculty Status Committee, the College Board overseeing Tenure and Promotion.